Syra Madad

 News & Updates

-Pleased to join the Forum on Medical and Public Health Preparedness for Disasters and Emergencies at the National Academies of Sciences, Engineering, and Medicine, which provides an inclusive venue to identify and elevate critical issues in medical and public health emergency preparedness and response proactively—with a focus on bridging the gaps between research, policy, and practice,
+Pleased to join the Forum on Medical and Public Health Preparedness for Disasters and Emergencies at the National Academies of Sciences, Engineering, and Medicine, which provides an inclusive venue to identify and elevate critical issues in medical and public health emergency preparedness and response proactively—with a focus on bridging the gaps between research, policy, and practice.

 Truly an honor to work alongside such a talented group of biosecurity advisors on the National Science Advisory Board for Biosecurity (NSABB).
 Read the draft report we went over during this meeting here.

-On CNN, my latest I’m an epidemiologist, and my daughter’s RSV case shook me: My 2-year-old daughter, Laila, recently came down with the respiratory syncytial virus or RSV, a common and highly contagious virus, and required trips to our local urgent care clinic, our pediatrician’s office and the emergency department – all within the span of five days.
+On CNN, my latest "I'm an epidemiologist, and my daughter's RSV case shook me": My 2-year-old daughter, Laila, recently came down with the respiratory syncytial virus (RSV), a common and highly contagious virus, and required trips to our local urgent care clinic, our pediatrician's office and the emergency department – all within the span of five days.

 She currently serves as the Senior Director of the System-wide Special Pathogens Program at New York City Health + Hospitals, the nation's largest municipal healthcare delivery system overseeing special pathogen preparedness and response efforts across the enterprise.
 She is Co-Principal Investigator of NYC Health + Hospitals Institute of Diseases and Disaster Management and formally the Health & Safety Lead of the Enhanced Special Investigations Unit of NYC Test & Trace Corp.
 Dr. Madad is experienced in leading and participating in response efforts for a variety of infectious diseases, such as Ebola, Zika, Measles, COVID-19, and monkeypox.